LyonParapente/EventOrganizer/README.md

 We're a paragliding club but this tool could definitely be used by other groups.

 Main goals:
+* Ability to organize events for one or more days
+  * Each event has a name, description, date and meeting point
+  * Comments can be exchange between members for this event
+  * Nice to have: organize transport (how many vehicules available for how many persons...)
 * Intuitive & nice looking
-* Mobile friendly (we're often outside...)
+* Mobile friendly
-* Ability to organize events for one or more days
-** Each event has a name, description, date and meeting point ** Comments can be exchange between members for this event ** Nice to have: organize transport (how many vehicules available for how many persons...)
 * List of members (restrict access)
 * Emails notifications
 * Stats (per month / year)